Epipalaeolithic Near East: Early Epipalaeolithic

-The Early Epipalaeolithic, also known as Kebaran, lasted from 20,000 to 12,150 BP.
-It followed the Upper Paleolithic Levantine Aurignacian (formerly called Antelian) period throughout the Levant.
-By the end of the Levantine Aurignacian, gradual changes took place in stone industries.
+The Early Epipalaeolithic, also known as the Kebaran culture, lasted from 20,000 to 12,150 BP.
+It followed the Levantine Aurignacian, formerly called the "Antelian period", throughout the Levant.
+By the end of the Levantine Aurignacian, gradual changes occurred in stone industries.
 Small stone tools called microliths and retouched bladelets can be found for the first time.
 The microliths of this culture period differ markedly from the Aurignacian artifacts.

-By 18,000 BP the climate and environment had changed, starting a period of transition.
-The Levant became more arid and the forest vegetation retreated, to be replaced by steppe.
+By 18,000 BP, the climate and environment had changed and a transition period had started.
+The Levant became more arid, and the forest vegetation retreated to be replaced by steppes.
 The cool and dry period ended at the beginning of Mesolithic 1.
 The hunter-gatherers of the Aurignacian would have had to modify their way of living and their pattern of settlement to adapt to the changing conditions.
 The crystallization of these new patterns resulted in Mesolithic 1.
 The people developed new types of settlements and new stone industries.

 The inhabitants of a small Mesolithic 1 site in the Levant left little more than their chipped stone tools behind.
-The industry was of small tools made of bladelets struck off single-platform cores.
+The industry was small tools made of bladelets struck off single-platform cores.
 Besides bladelets, burins and end-scrapers have been found.
 A few bone tools and some ground stones have also been found.
 These so-called Mesolithic sites of Asia are far less numerous than those of the Neolithic, and the archeological remains are very poor.

 The type site is Kebara Cave south of Haifa.
 The Kebaran was characterized by small, geometric microliths.
-The people were thought to lack the specialized grinders and pounders found in later Near Eastern cultures.

-The Kebaran is preceded by the Athlitian phase of the Levantine Aurignacian (formerly called Antelian) and followed by the proto-agrarian Natufian culture of the Epipalaeolithic.
-The appearance of the Kebarian culture, of microlithic type, implies a significant rupture in the cultural continuity of Levantine Upper Paleolithic.
-The Kebaran culture, with its use of microliths, is associated also with the use of the bow and arrow and the domestication of the dog.
+The people were thought to lack the specialized grinders and pounders in later Near Eastern cultures.
+The Kebaran is preceded by the Athlitian phase of the Levantine Aurignacian and followed by the proto-agrarian Natufian culture of the Epipalaeolithic.
+The appearance of the[Kebaran culture, of microlithic type, implies a significant rupture in the cultural continuity of the local Upper Paleolithic.
+The Kebaran culture, with its use of microliths, is also associated with the use of the bow and arrow and the domestication of the dog.
 The Kebaran is also characterised by the earliest collecting and processing of wild cereals, known due to the excavation of grain-grinding tools.
 This was the first step towards the Neolithic Revolution.
 The Kebaran people are believed to have migrated seasonally, dispersing to upland environments in the summer, and gathering in caves and rock shelters near lowland lakes in the winter.
-This diversity of environments may be the reason for the variety of tools found in their toolkits.
+This diversity of environments may be the reason for the variety of tools in their toolkits.

-The Kebaran is generally thought to have been ancestral to the later Natufian culture that occupied much of the same range.
+The Kebaran is generally considered ancestral to the later Natufian culture, which occupied much of the same range.